 Lies and Loyalty

 The same is true of those who have died because of refusing blood transfusions.
-Their deaths shouldn’t be held up as shining examples within the organization, but then hidden away from outsiders if it makes the religion look bad; that’s not only disloyal, it’s disrespectful and downright deceitful.
+Their deaths shouldn’t be held up as shining examples within the organization, only to be hidden away from outsiders if it makes the religion look bad.

 Please share with others via social media below.